Mitigating the effects of undersampling in weak lensing shear estimation with metacalibration: Overview of Shape measurements and Metacalibration

 with

 and

 Typically, the off-diagonal elements $m_{12}$ and $m_{21}$ are negligible and $m_{1} \approx m_{2}$.
 Thus, $\mathbfss{M}$ is treated as a rotationally invariant scalar in practice.
 However, we will use a more generic $2 \times 2$ tensor in this study.
-We also denote the shear in bold font as a two component spinor instead of a complex number for convenience.
+We also denote the shear in bold font as a two-component spinor instead of a complex number for convenience.